-Holiday meal success is almost all in the planning and this includes Thanksgiving.
-If you are hosting this year, here are five simple Thanksgiving meal planning steps to ensure you have an organized and enjoyable holiday!
+Hosting a successful holiday meal is almost all in the planning and this includes the Thanksgiving feast.
+If you are hosting Thanksgiving this year, here are five simple Thanksgiving meal planning steps to ensure you have an organized and enjoyable holiday.

 Plan Your Thanksgiving Menu

 Brainstorm what to serve by looking through your recipes, cookbooks, magazines, and online recipe collections.
 Take into consideration:

 - family traditions

 - individual favorite foods